 Mr. De Benedetti, age 51, became a member of our Board of Directors following the Acquisition.
 He joined Carlyle in 2005 and is currently a Managing Director and Co-head of Carlyle's European Buyout Group, particularly focusing on the telecommunications and branded consumer goods sectors.
 Prior to joining Carlyle, Mr. De Benedetti was the Chief Executive Officer of Telecom Italia.
 Mr. De Benedetti was the Chief Executive Officer of Telecom Italia.
-Mr. De Benedetti was the Chief Executive Officer SpA, Twin-Set Simona Barbieri and Cofide SpA.
+Mr. De Benedetti currently also serves on the boards of directors of NBTY Inc., Moncler SpA, Twin-Set Simona Barbieri and Cofide SpA.
 He served on the boards of directors of Numericable Group SA and Zodiac Marine & Pool during 2013 and Parmalat S.p.A. between 2005 and 2011.
 The Board of Directors has concluded that Mr. De Benedetti should serve as a director because he has significant directorship experience and has significant core business skills, including financial and strategic planning.
 Mr. De Benedetti is a director designated by Carlyle pursuant to the terms of the amended and restated stockholders agreement described under "Certain Relationships and Related Party Transactions-Amended and Restated Stockholders Agreement."